semaphoreui/semaphore-docs/README.md

 * [Build, deploy and rollback](administration-guide/cicd.md)
 * Group playbooks to projects
 * Manage environments, inventories, repositories and access keys
 * Run playbooks from the browser.
-Responsive UI allows using Semaphore on mobile devices
+Responsive UI allows the use of Semaphore on mobile devices
 * Run playbooks by schedule
-* View detailed logs of any runs at any time
+* View detailed logs of any playbook runs, at any time
-* Grant other users for running playbooks
+* Delegate other users the running of playbooks
 * Get notifications about playbook runs

 Source code: [https://github.com/ansible-semaphore/semaphore](https://github.com/ansible-semaphore/semaphore).